intel/AALSDK/valapps/readme.md

 In other words, there will be only one instance of this class in any application that uses it.
 Conceptually, the two most important functions that the service_manager provides are the service_manager::define_services(const std::string &configFile) and service_manager::create_service(const std::string &service_name).
 The former is used to define service parameters which will be stored internally (using AAL data structures) by the service_manager and the latter uses those parameters to call AAL functions to create a given service (returning an object instance that derives from service_client).
-A service_client derived insntace is created by the service_manager whenever the service_manager::create_service method is invoked.
+A service_client derived instance is created by the service_manager whenever the service_manager::create_service method is invoked.
 This derived class is determined by the JSON input file by the client_type field and must be registered with the service_manager before service_manager::create_service is called.
 If no client_type is given, an object of type afu_client will be used when creating the service_client object.
 The valapps codebase includes a standard services input file, called [services.json](services.html).

 #### service_client
-The service_client implements the AAL::IService_Client interface class and becuase it derives from AAL::CAASBase, it can be used to get interface objects to an AAL service.
+The service_client implements the AAL::IService_Client interface class and because it derives from AAL::CAASBase, it can be used to get interface objects to an AAL service.
 As a convenience, one may optionally register interfaces with their corresponding identifiers (of type AAL::btIID) to be later retrieved using only the interface type.
 A typical use case of this is for a service developer to create a class which derives from service_client to serve as the client class for that service.
 The developer may then use the service_client::register_interface<T>(AAL::btIID serviceName) method to associate the identifier with the class type.
 A user of the service may then only use